brendangregg/Misc/perf_events/perf.md

 - counting: counting events in kernel context and printing a report (low overhead).
 Eg, "perf stat".
 - capture: recording events and writing to a perf.data file.
 Eg, "perf record".
-- reporting: reading a perf.data file and dumping or summarizing its contents.
+- reporting: reading a perf.data file and dumping or summarizing it.
 Eg, "perf report".
 - live recording: recording and summarizing events live.
 Eg, "perf top".

 Whenever the perf.data file is in use, there is overhead to write this file, which is relative to the traced event rate. perf uses ring buffers and dynamic wakeups to lower this overhead.